Common Tattoo Questions For Teens

 What to do when your teenager asks (begs) for a tattoo?
-We asked dermatologists Dr. Amy Hehr Kassouf and Dr. Joan Tamburro for advice about teens and tattoos.
+We asked dermatologist Dr. Joan Tamburro for advice about teens and tattoos.

 Scarring and infections are another common health risk.
 Also, we should be concerned for teenagers with heart ailments and compromised immune systems.
 These parents must discuss the serious risks associate with teens and tattoos with their pediatrician.

-Our experts are: Dr. Amy Hehr Kassouf, MD, FAAD, is a dermatologist with Cleveland’s University Dermatologists, Inc. and Dr. Joan Tamburro is a pediatric dermatologist with University Hospitals Rainbow Babies & Children’s Hospital.
+Our expert is Dr. Joan Tamburro is a pediatric dermatologist with University Hospitals Rainbow Babies & Children’s Hospital.